kurrent-io/documentation/docs/getting-started/use-cases/time-travel/tutorial-3.md

    - Monthly sales totals
    - Daily sales

-In this step, you will explore how the logic achieves this.

 1. Run this command in the terminal to open the main program for the projection application: